1-800-935-2620 Speak to a Tour Expert

 Grootfontein

-Drive to your camp situated 50 kilometres outside of Grootfontein (approximately 7 hours).
+Drive to your camp situated 50 km outside of Grootfontein.
 The town of Grootfontein, part of the Otavi Triangle, tends to get very green in the warmer months but dries out markedly in the winter.
 If it's springtime, you'll likely see jacarandas in bloom.

 Meals: Breakfast Dinner